Dynamical vertex approximation for the attractive Hubbard model: D A for the attractive case

 After demonstrating the validity of the mapping at the level of our ladder D$\Gamma$A scheme, a comment is due about the treatment of the internal symmetries of the problem, with particular reference, here, to the SU(2) symmetry of the spin and the pseudospin variables.
 This represents, in fact, a somewhat subtle issue to be considered for approximations based on the selection of channels (as we do in ladder D$\Gamma$A and/or DF), which, however, has been never discussed explicitly in the context of the diagrammatic extensions of DMFT.
 Our comparison between ladder approximations for $U> 0$ and $U<0$ represents, thus, an ideal playground to fill this gap.

 As it is known, the particle-hole symmetric single-band Hubbard hamiltonian displays a SU(2)-symmetry both for the spin and the pseudospin variables.
-Thus, it is quite evident that the choice of considering non-local ladders for all (four) channels of the particle-hole sectors, made in standard ladder D$\Gamma$A approximations for the repulsive case, corresponds to a slight violation of the SU(2) symmetry for the pseudospin variables: This is due to the different (nonlocal vs. local) treatment of the charge- and the particle-particle-channel, although they would correspond to "equivalent" fluctuations of the pseudospin variables.
-For analogous reasons, being our ladder D$\Gamma$A approximation for the AHM designed to be physically equivalent to the corresponding one for $U>0$, we observe, for the calculations at $U< 0$, a corresponding slight violation of the SU(2) spin symmetry, appearing in the selection of a {\sl single} component for which the spin fluctuations are considered nonlocal.
+Thus, it is quite evident that the choice of considering non-local ladders for all (four) channels of the particle-hole sectors, made in standard ladder D$\Gamma$A approximations for the repulsive case, corresponds to a violation of the SU(2) symmetry for the pseudospin variables: This is due to the different (nonlocal vs. local) treatment of the charge- and the particle-particle-channel, although they would correspond to "equivalent" fluctuations of the pseudospin variables.

+For analogous reasons, we observe a violation of the SU(2) spin symmetry in the attractive case.
+In fact, our ladder D$\Gamma$A approximation for the AHM has been designed to be physically equivalent to the corresponding one for $U>0$.
+This violation appears in the selection of a {\sl single} component for which the spin fluctuations are considered nonlocal.

-It is important to emphasize that the effect of such violations on the final results of a ladder DGA calculations are typically marginal or completely negligible, because they always affect by construction the secondary/suppressed fluctuating channels.
+It is important to emphasize that the effect of such violations on the final results of a ladder D$\Gamma$A calculations are typically marginal or completely negligible, because they always affect by construction the secondary/suppressed fluctuating channels.
 In other words, if the violation is large, this means that the corresponding ladder approximation is not suited for the physical problem under consideration.

-Nonetheless, one might wonder how to completely circumvent this (merely theoretical) problem in future, further improved ladder calculation schemes.
-In this respect, one can easily observe that such problems arise from an intrinsic ``mismatch" between what we can define ``diagrammatic" channels (ph and pp) and the physical scattering channels (spin, charge and pairing).
+Nonetheless, one might wonder how to completely circumvent this problem in future, further improved ladder calculation schemes.
 Hence, in order to avoid any kind of artificial asymmetry, the non-local treatment should be extended to {\sl all} the $6$ ladders appearing in the expression of scattering amplitude ${\cal F}_{\uparrow\downarrow}$, i..e. in Eq.(\ref{Full:Vertex:appr}).

 This would be possible at the level of a fully nonlocal ladder treatment, where, however, one should continue to neglect the mutual influence between the six non-local channels, in order to still avoid the complexity of parquet-based algorithms.